yefeiyang0806/Event-Manager/README.md

 * Flask-login/mail/SQLAlchemy/wtf/bootstrap

 ##Instructions:
+*(Please remove the flask folder and rebuild the whole virtual environment to make sure the application can run properly.
+The new environment folder should be named as "flask" and then install flask, flask-mail, flask-sqlalchemy, flask-login, flask-wtf, flask-bootstrap and sqlalchemy-migrate)
 * 1. Activate virtualenv from EventManager/flask/Scripts/activate
 * 2. Create an empty database in MySQL named event_manager, and add user with the provided username and password.
 * 3. Create the database by python EventManager/db_create.py